http-wasm/http-wasm/README.md

 ### Host ABI

 The [host ABI](./http-host.md) defines the functions that the host makes available to middleware.
-Frameworks adding support for http-wasm middleware must expose the functions defined in the ABI to loaded Wasm binaries for them to function.
+Frameworks adding support for http-wasm middleware must export the functions defined in the ABI to guest Wasm binaries for them to function.

 [1]: https://webassembly.org/
 [2]: https://wazero.io